NicholasLYang/uptointerpretation/content/posts/how-to-judge-cs-programs.md

 Do not look up very famous professors and think "oh I'm gonna work with them".
-As great of a fantasy as it is, working with Yann LeCun at NYU is pretty unlikely.
-I get that a common admissions strategy is "demonstrating interest", but Googling professors is not that much demonstration.
+As great of a fantasy as it is, working with Yann LeCun at NYU is pretty unlikely.r I get that a common admissions strategy is "demonstrating interest", but Googling professors is not that much demonstration.